InfiniTimeOrg/InfiniLink/README.md

 - Figure out how to control music from watch
 - Optional auto-connect: save some device-specific characteristic (MAC address?
 Serial number?) to the app, and allow users to automatically connect to their device.
 I know I probably won't want to connect to anything other than my own pinetime with very few exceptions, so it'd save me a few taps if it just snagged my watch automatically when I open the app.
 - Learn anything whatsoever about making an app design in SwiftUI that isn't a horrific clusterwhoops
 - Send notifications to the phone, probably.
-Might be nice to get a buzz on your phone if the watch disconnects for some reason?
+Might be nice to get a buzz on your phone if the watch disconnects for some reason
-- Options menu: I think it'd be nice to have user-configurable options.
-I was thinking things like:
-  - "send notification to watch when watch battery falls below [x]"
-  - "send notification to watch when phone battery falls below [x]"
-  - "turn on/off watch notifications"
-  - etc. I guess my ideas are all based on adding/subtracting notifications...
+- User-configurable settings:
+  - select device for autoconnect
+  - enable/disable notifications
+  - taking suggestions
 - Clean everything up.
 Still tons of commented lines and code blocks from debugging and trial and error stuff that I should really remove.
 Probably should add a few more explanatory comments here and there too, mostly for my own benefit...
 - I mean, there's the navigation thing?
 I guess poke at that.
 I'm not super sure that's a priority for me at all, but if that's something that people want I can definitely look into it sooner.